xlegends/ghosthub/README.md

 ## Notice -

 If you take something from this and put it on your site, PLEASE give credits.
-We do not want anyone stealing Gxme Hub assets and not putting on credit.
+We do not want anyone stealing Ghost Hub assets and not putting on credit.